 Employer/Alumni Engagement and Outreach

 Career Services' employer/alumni relations and recruiting staff help connect students with employers and alumni, ensuring that those investigating their career paths have ongoing access to alumni and a broad range of career opportunities to help them plan for future success — including job and internship opportunities with a diverse array of global employers.

-Career counselors assist students and alumni in choosing a major, exploring career interests, applying to graduate or professional school, looking for a job or internship or developing a career strategy.
+Career advisers assist students and alumni in choosing a major, exploring career interests, applying to graduate or professional school, looking for a job or internship or developing a career strategy.
 Our career advising staff is knowledgeable in the career development process, a wide range of career options and industries, graduate school application procedures and job market trends.
-We have listed some specialty areas below, however all of our career counselors can meet with any Princeton undergraduate, graduate student or alumna/us.
+We have listed some specialty areas below, however all of our career advisers can meet with any Princeton undergraduate, graduate student or alum.

 Peer Career Advisers (PCAs)